open-edge-insights/eii-rest-data-export/README.md

 ## `Pre-requisites`

+        1. Run the below one-time command to install python etcd3:
+          ```
+           $ pip3 install -r requirements.txt
+          ```

-        1. Make sure TestServer application is running by following [README.md](../tools/HttpTestServer/README.md)
+        2. Make sure TestServer application is running by following [README.md](../tools/HttpTestServer/README.md)

-        2. Make sure ImageStore application is running by following [README.md](../ImageStore/README.md)
+        3. Make sure ImageStore application is running by following [README.md](../ImageStore/README.md)

+        4. RestDataExport is pre-equipped with a python [tool](./etcd_update.py) to insert data into etcd which can be used to insert the required HttpServer ca cert into the config of RestDataExport before running it.
+The below commands should be run for running the tool which is a pre-requisite before starting RestDataExport:
+           ```
+           $ set -a && \
+             source ../build/.env && \
+             set +a

+           $ sudo chmod -R 777 ../build/provision/Certificates/

+           $ python3 etcd_update.py --http_cert <path to ca cert of HttpServer> --ca_cert <path to etcd client ca cert> --cert <path to etcd client cert> --key <path to etcd client key>

+           Eg: python3 etcd_update.py --http_cert "../tools/HttpTestServer/certificates/ca_cert.pem" --ca_cert "../build/provision/Certificates/ca/ca_certificate.pem" --cert "../build/provision/Certificates/root/root_client_certificate.pem" --key "../build/provision/Certificates/root/root_client_key.pem"
+           ```

-        3. Make sure the topics you subscribe to are also added in the [config](config.json) with HttpServer endpoint specified
+        5. Make sure the topics you subscribe to are also added in the [config](config.json) with HttpServer endpoint specified
            Eg: If you are adding a new subscription topic 'dc_point_data_results', the new config will be
            ```
                 {